 About IntegriCulture Inc.

-We developed the low-cost cell culture technology CulNet SystemTM, to be used as a new platform for the biotech field and to expand it to encompass a broad range of others too—like foods and leather made from animal cells.
+We developed the cost-competitive cell culture technology CulNet System™, to be used as a new platform for the biotech field and to expand it to encompass a broad range of others too—like foods and leather made from animal cells.

 The system is a patented, versatile cell culture platform technology that mimics the intercellular interactions environment in animals.
 In theory, it can be used to culture all animal cells on a large scale and at low cost.
-Along with cell-cultured meat, it has a wide variety of other applications.
+Along with cultivated meat, it has a wide variety of other applications.
 On a laboratory scale, we have already succeeded in producing serum components.
 Up until now, these have always been very expensive to make, therefore producing them with cultured cells has slashed the cost of cell culture by eliminating the need for costly fetal bovine serum and growth factors.

 About Cellular Agriculture

 Cellular agriculture is a method of producing products originally harvested from animals and plants by culturing specific cells.
-One of these products is cell cultured meat which uses cell culture technology, eliminating environmental burdens and public health risks, and providing a sustainable supply to meet the growing demand for meat worldwide.
+One of these products is cultivated meat which uses cell culture technology, eliminating environmental burdens and public health risks, and providing a sustainable supply to meet the growing demand for meat worldwide.